Securities Lending Facility

 Intraday securities loans must be unwound in full; they cannot be partially unwound.

-A margin ratio is applied to the collateral securities purchased by the RBA.
+A margin ratio is applied to the collateral held by the RBA.
 This is done in accordance with the rules applying to reciprocal purchase transactions in the RITS Regulations and the RBA website.

 Interest is payable only in respect of open term securities lending transactions.

-- The interest rate payable by a counterparty on cash lent by the RBA under a reverse repurchase agreement against the collateral securities will be the RBA cash rate target.
+- The interest rate payable by a counterparty on cash lent by the RBA under a reverse repurchase agreement against the collateral securities will be the rate on Exchange Settlement balances.

 In the case of an intraday securities lending transaction, the counterparty will be subject to charges applied by the RBA to reflect fees levied by Austraclear on the RBA in relation to the transaction.

-Details regarding bonds on loan to counterparties at the end of each day are updated each business day on the RBA's electronic news service pages (Bloomberg – RBAO6 and Reuters – RBA29).
+Details regarding bonds on loan to counterparties at the end of each day are updated each business day on the RBA's electronic news service pages (Bloomberg – RBAO6 and RBAO9 and Refinitiv – RBA37, RBA39 and RBA40).

 Historical data on bonds lent on an open term basis via the facility can be found in the Transactional Data section of our Data Hub.
 This data set is updated on or before the fifth business day of each month.